Payne Stewart: Early life

 At the time of his death, Stewart was ranked third on the all-time money list and in the top 10 of the Official World Golf Ranking – he had been ranked in the top 10 for almost 250 weeks from 1986 to 1993, and again in 1999.
 At a time of international domination of the golf scene in the late 1980s and early 1990s, he was often the highest-ranked American player.
+At the time of his death, Stewart had won $12,673,193 in career earnings.
+He won over $2 million during the 1999 season and finished seventh on the year's money list.

 Stewart represented the United States on five Ryder Cup teams (1987, 1989, 1991, 1993, and 1999).
 He also played for the U.S. on three World Cup teams.
 His Ryder cup record was 8–9–2.
 Stewart was known for his patriotic passion for the Ryder Cup, once saying of his European opponents, "On paper, they should be caddying for us."
 The United States team was 3–1–1 during the five times he played.
 He was disappointed to miss out in 1995 and 1997 when he failed to qualify automatically and was not chosen as a captain's pick.
 In the 1999 Ryder Cup, Stewart criticized the heckling of European player Colin Montgomerie.
 With victory assured for the United States, Stewart conceded a putt (and his own singles match) to Montgomerie on the 18th hole.
 "This game is about sportsmanship," Stewart said afterward.

 Stewart was a golfing traditionalist, who once said: "In the United States, all we do is play the ball in the air."
 He gained an affection for links golf, becoming a popular figure in Ireland after playing on Irish courses to warm up for The Open Championship.
 After he died in 1999, Waterville Golf Links in County Kerry, Ireland, commissioned a bronze statue of Stewart to pay tribute to him and his affiliation with Waterville.
 Stewart historically played well in The Open Championship, finishing runner-up in 1985 and 1990.
 In general, he was known to play well internationally, posting victories at the 1981 Indian Open, the 1981 Indonesia Open, and Japan Golf Tour's 1985 Jun Classic.
 He also played in international tournaments that were less obscure for American golfers, posting runners-up at the 1982 Australian Open, 1989 German Masters, and the 1993 Scottish Open.
 He also won the 1991 Dutch Open.